 If the Nullness checker issues no warnings for a given program, then running that program will never throw a null pointer exception.
 This guarantee enables a programmer to prevent errors from occurring when his program is run.
 See Section 3.3 for more details about the guarantee and what is checked.

-You can control the behavior of the Nullness checker via the -Alint options flow, cast, and cast:redundant.
+You can control the behavior of the Nullness checker via these -Alint options: